Liquidlink-Lab/iota-client-gen/DOC.md

 ### Option

 Option type (`0x1::option::Option`) also has special handling in that the underlying value can be passed in directly and it will be automatically wrapped into `Option<T>` where passing in `null` corresponds to `none`.
-In the case of non-primitive types, this means that the framework will call `0x1::option::some` or `0x1::option:none` internally to do the wrapping (with primitive types this is not necessary as it will be done by the Sui runtime).
+In the case of non-primitive types, this means that the framework will call `0x1::option::some` or `0x1::option:none` internally to do the wrapping (with primitive types this is not necessary as it will be done by the IOTA runtime).

 If the value is passed in as `TransactionArgument` no wrapping will be done and the argument will be used as is.
 This allows for the argument to be constructed manually and for composability with other function calls in the `TransactionBlock`.